codacy/docs/docs/coverage/repositories/commits.md

 This area displays the information that identifies the commit:

 -   Commit message
--   Author, SHA hash, and parent commit(s)
+-   Committer, SHA hash, and parent commit(s)
 -   Date
 -   Link to the commit on your Git provider